Jonah 1 – Jonah Runs from God

 b.
 Go to Nineveh: The city of Nineveh was the capital of the Assyrian Empire and was a large and prominent city in its day.
 It was not a city of Israel at all; God called Jonah to go to a pagan, Gentile city and call them to repentance.

 i.
-Ancient historians say that Nineveh was the largest city in the world at that time.
+Ancient historians say that Nineveh was the foremost city in the world at that time.
 It was the large, important capital of a dominating empire – surely an intimidating place to go.

 c.
 For their wickedness has come up before Me: God wanted Jonah to go because He saw their wickedness.
 None of man’s wickedness is hidden before God.
 He sees it all, and it may come to a point where it demands the specific warning and judgment of God.